I have a confession to make - I am very happy and very content with my life. I wake most mornings feeling like I am the luckiest person in the world.

 Some people tried to take advantage of my success and my kind nature, and I still lacked confidence.
 I had to make some firm decisions and say no to people on a number of occasions.
 The coming years were sometimes tough because I was struggling financially but I always found the money in the end.

-I worked on myself continuously with personal development.
+I worked on myself continuously with personal development and importantly my mindset.
 I knew only I could get me to where I wanted to be, but I knew I needed to believe in myself.
 It was hard, and often it felt lonely.
 I made new friends but often not close to where I lived.
 I was changing and growing but people close to me weren't.
 At one point I wasn't even sure my marriage would make it through.
 But I knew I had to persevere.

 I still lacked confidence in my coaching, yet what I was doing was having a massive impact on the lives of people I was working with.
 They were leaving bad relationships, making career changes, quitting their jobs.
 Yet I was still doubting my ability to coach people to help them through their journeys.
 Who was I to coach people?
 Who was I to be the guide?
 And then one day it clicked for me.
 I didn't need to coach like the text books and like I was trained.
-I could use it, but I could make it into my own unique way of working.
+I could use it, but I could make it into my own unique way of working and the thing I know about most is how to energise oneself.

 i wanted to be there for people like me who were fumbling along reading self-help books and watching videos, but not really knowing what to do.
-I could guide them on their path and make their journey a little easier than mine.
+I could guide them on their path and make their journey a little easier than mine and teach them about energy mindset.

-What I do know is I had to reconnect with my authentic self before I could make any of these changes.
+What I do know is I had to reconnect with my authentic self, my authentic archetype, before I could make any of these changes.
 Personality tests helped me on this journey and so did the NLP and Time line therapy training I did.

 In 5 years I've found myself again.
 I've embraced my inner witch to be my outer witchy wise woman.
 I own my power.
 I've written a book!!
-I've got a successful consultancy and coaching business.
+I've got a successful consultancy and energy mindset business.

 Yes, I do have days of doubt, I'm still on my journey and have much to learn, we all do.
-But that's why I'm a coach, to help those who need to find their way home, so that they can create a new home that aligns with their dreams, values and beliefs.
+But that's why I'm an energy mindset mentor, to help those who need to find their way home, so that they can create their comfort zone, to recharge and replenish that aligns with their dreams, values and beliefs.